8 RESULTS

 Martin Heidegger’s Critique of Technology exemplified by the Cult Mechanicus

-Abstract When influential as well as controversial philosopher Martin Heidegger wrote “Die Frage nach der Technik” (1954), he did not have in mind the dark age of technology, but rather the danger of a reduction of human being to a resource (“Bestand”) inherent to the purely technical world-view of our time.
-Most perfidiously, this “Gefahr” …
+When influential as well as controversial philosopher Martin Heidegger wrote “Die Frage nach der Technik” (1954), he did not have in mind the dark age of technology, but rather the danger of a reduction of human being to a resource (“Bestand”) inherent to the purely technical world-view of our time.
+Most perfidiously, this “Gefahr” doesn’t …

 2024Friday 27th SeptemberOnlinePanel 9Warhammer 40k